zveres-ss/ki_kb_2024/README.md

 # Mobile development: Cybercecurity & Computer Engineering groups

+This repo is used to demo how to work with GitHub and branches